venicegeo/pzsvc-exec/README.md

 ## Incorporating Scalability

-`Pzsvc-taskworker` exists inside of the pzsvc-taskworker subfolder of the pzsvc-exec folder, and can be installed via `go get` or `go install` appropriately.  it can be run with `GOPATH/bin/pzsvc-taskworker <configuration file>`.
+Pzsvc-taskworker exists inside of the pzsvc-taskworker subfolder of the pzsvc-exec folder, and can be installed via `go get` or `go install` appropriately.  it can be run with `GOPATH/bin/pzsvc-taskworker <configuration file>`.
 It should be called using the same config file as was used for the instance of pzsvc-exec it has been paired with.

+For details on how task management works, see [the Piazza User's Guide](https://pz-docs.stage.geointservices.io/userguide/index.html#_task_management).

 Pzsvc-taskworker is designed to connect to the task manager feature of Piazza.
 In that system, rather than passing jobs through to a service directly, Piazza stores them in a queue, and waits for a service to request jobs to complete.
 This can be useful for scalability and security purposes.
 It allows arbitrary scalability while letting each pzsvc-exec/pzsvc-taskworker pair control the number of jobs they're running at a time.